ccss17/toy-duration-predictor/README.md

 ### Theoretical "Perfect" Result

-* A perfect **Model A** (the copycat) would output the quantized input, resulting in an MAE equal to the average quantization error of the dataset.
-The 1/32 quantization produces a timing distortion of approximately 3.78 ticks on average, so the theoretical performance upper bound of Model A is about **3.78 ticks**.
+* A perfect **Model A** (the copycat) would output the quantized input, resulting in an MAE equal to the average quantization error of the dataset. **In the dataset used for this experiment, the 1/32 quantization distorted the original performance by an average of 3.78 ticks, so the theoretical performance upper bound of Model A is about 3.78 ticks.**

 * A perfect **Model B** (the artist) would perfectly reconstruct the original performance, resulting in an MAE of **0 ticks**.